Dr. Christian Jordan

 Jordan, C.H., & Zanna, M.P.
 (2007).
 Not all experiments are created equal: On conducting and reporting persuasive experiments.
 In R.J.
 Sternberg, D. Halpern, & H. Roediger (Eds.), Critical Thinking in Psychology (pp. 160-176).
 Cambridge, MA: Cambridge University Press.

 Jordan, C.H., & Zanna, M.P.
 (2001).
 How to read a journal article in social psychology.
 In R.F.
 Baumeister (ed.), The Self in Social Psychology: Essential Readings (pp. 461-470).
 Psychology Press: Philadelphia.
-[This article has been reprinted 18 times in the Key Readings in Social Psychology series.]
+[This article appears as an appendix in each volume of the Key Readings in Social Psychology series.]

 Myers, D.G., Spencer, S.J., & Jordan, C.H.
 (2012).
 Social Psychology (5th Canadian ed.).
 Toronto: McGraw-Hill Ryerson.